Elsey Station

 Elsey Station is a pastoral lease that once operated as a cattle station in the Northern Territory of Australia.
+Its traditional owners are the Mangarrayi people, whose rights were upheld by the Elsey Land Claim granted in 1997.
+The property is owned by the Mangarrayi Aboriginal Land Trust.

-It is situated about 14 km east of Mataranka and 68 km north of Larrimah.
-The Roper River and many of its tributary creeks run through the property.
+The station is situated about 14 km east of Mataranka and 68 km north of Larrimah and the Roper River, and many of its tributary creeks run through the property.
 The land is about 10% flood plain, 15% black soil country, 60% red sandy country and 15% ridge country.

-The property is owned by the Mangarrayi Aboriginal Land Trust.
-Elsey occupies an area of 5334 km2, of which 2200 km2 is fenced.
+It occupies an area of 5334 km2, of which 2200 km2 is fenced.
 In 2001 Elsey had a herd of about 7,000 cattle grazing on its pastures.

+History

 The station is named after Elsey Creek that runs through the property.
-Elsey creek was named after Joseph Ravenscroft Elsey, the surgeon who travelled with the Augustus Charles Gregory expedition from Victoria River to Queensland via the Roper River.
+Elsey Creek was named after Joseph Ravenscroft Elsey, the surgeon who travelled with the Augustus Charles Gregory expedition from Victoria River to Queensland via the Roper River.

 The lease was taken up by Abraham Wallace in 1879, and he embarked on a trek from his other station, Sturts Meadow in outback New South Wales, in January 1880.
 Wallace headed north and arrived in Longreach, some 750 mi from Sturts Meadow, where he bought 2,728 head of cattle and continued his journey, eventually arriving in Elsey in July 1881 after covering a distance of about 2000 mi.
 The property was later named Elsey Station and Wallace left the next day to return to Sturts Meadows.
+The first Elsey Station homestead was built soon after at Warlock Ponds and later transported to Red Lily Lagoon.

+On 15 July 1882 Duncan Campbell, Elsey Station's head stockman, was fatally speared; reprisals for this murder resulted in the Red Lilly Lagoon Massacre, which led to the deaths of approximately 20 Mangarayi people.

+On 27 April 1884 Abraham Wallace, who had been managing the property from Adelaide, was found with his throat cut by his own hand and the coroner found that his "mind had been unhinged" by a buggy accident six weeks before.
+Following his death the station was acquired by Victorian investors Osmand and Panton, who already had interested in Ord River Station, and they took over during a period where there was a limited market for cattle from the Northern Territory.

+The second white woman and children to arrive at Elsey Station were Euphemia Lydia Oakes, nee Gregory, and her two daughters, who arrived in 1890 to join her husband Ernest Hassall Oakes, the station manager for Osmand and Panton.

+On 17 January 1895 Moolooloorun, an Aboriginal man, was hanged at Crescent Lagoon on the station.
+He had been arrested and found guilty of the murder of an unnamed Chinese man near the Roper River.